 Geographic Constraints and Variable Availability

-When this occurs, the AI explains the limitation directly in the response.
+When this occurs, the Data Navigator explains the limitation directly in the response.

 Determining Variables for Detailed or Niche Concepts

-For highly specific requests, such as narrow age ranges, small demographic groups, or detailed housing characteristics, the AI searches its internal variable dictionary to locate the exact coded variable that best matches the concept.
-If the requested level of detail exceeds what the dataset provides, the AI returns the closest available match and clearly states the limitation.
+For highly specific requests, such as narrow age ranges, small demographic groups, or detailed housing characteristics, the Data Navigator searches its internal variable dictionary to locate the exact coded variable that best matches the concept.
+If the requested level of detail exceeds what the dataset provides, the Data Navigator returns the closest available match and clearly states the limitation.

 Interpreting Broad or Ambiguous Requests

-When a question is broad, such as “Tell me about the economy in Texas,” the AI selects a set of representative variables that provide a meaningful overview.
-When a question is specific, the AI selects narrowly defined variables that reflect the exact concept being requested.
+When a question is broad, such as “Tell me about the economy in Texas,” the Data Navigator selects a set of representative variables that provide a meaningful overview.
+When a question is specific, the Data Navigator selects narrowly defined variables that reflect the exact concept being requested.

 When a Variable Does Not Exist

-If a variable was never collected, was discontinued, is suppressed, or does not exist for the requested year or geography, the AI explicitly states that the variable is unavailable.
+If a variable was never collected, was discontinued, is suppressed, or does not exist for the requested year or geography, the Data Navigator explicitly states that the variable is unavailable.
 It then suggests the closest valid alternative based on conceptual similarity and dataset availability.

 Modeled or Estimated Variables

-If the user requests the most recent or “latest” data and official survey data is unavailable, the AI may offer modeled or estimated variables, such as EASI projections.
-In these cases, the AI always discloses that the data is modeled and explains how it differs from official survey estimates.
+If the user requests the most recent or “latest” data and official survey data is unavailable, the Data Navigator may offer modeled or estimated variables, such as EASI projections.
+In these cases, the Data Navigator always discloses that the data is modeled and explains how it differs from official survey estimates.

 Variable Documentation and Transparency